-Established in 1939 by President Franklin Delano Roosevelt, this holiday was issued a presidential proclamation designating the anniversary of Orville Wright’s birthday to be National Aviation Day.
-Born August 19, 1871, Orville Wright was still alive when the proclamation was issued and went on to live for nine more years until his death in 1948.
+In 1939, President Franklin Delano Roosevelt established National Aviation Day by presidential proclamation designating the anniversary of Orville Wright’s birthday for the observance.
+Born August 19, 1871, Orville Wright was still living when President Roosevelt issued the proclamation.
+Orville Wright continued living for nine more years until his death in 1948.

-Proclamation USC 36:I:A:1:118 allows the sitting United States President to proclaim August 19 as National Aviation Day each year.
-If desired, the President’s proclamation may direct all federal buildings and installations to fly the U.S. flag on that day and may encourage citizens to observe the day with activities that promote interest in aviation.
+Proclamation USC 36:I:A:1:118 allows the sitting United States President to proclaim August 19th as National Aviation Day each year.
+If desired, the President’s proclamation may direct all federal buildings and installations to fly the U.S. flag on that day.
+The President may encourage citizens to observe the day with activities that promote interest in aviation.

 Q. What kind of jobs are in aviation?